FreakC-Foundation/FreakC/TUTORIAL.md

 	print[] Done^!

 ## Notes
-- Using a goto statement will cause all for loops to stop, and because while loops require goto statement, for loop, while loop, and goto statements can not interact with each others safely, however, there's a simple way to solve this.
+- Using a goto statement will cause all for loops to stop, and because while loops is compiled down to goto statements, for loop, while loop, and goto statements can not interact with each others safely, however, there's a simple way to solve this.
 If you put the while loops or goto statements inside a file (or a `function[]`), and you call that file inside the for loop, then it would work normally.

 # Inlining commands
 Note that all commands can be inlined normally, except all FreakC-exclusive commands that uses its own kind of block statement.